Leko/upbin/README.md

 }
 ```

-It can replace with upbin!
+It can be replaced with upbin!

 ```
     "prepare": "upbin babel ..."
 ```

 ## Install

 ```
 npm i upbin
 ```